yuhko-msft/microsoft-graph-docs/concepts/tutorial-riskdetection-api.md

 ## Step 5: Dismiss risky users

-If you believe the user is not at risk, and you don’t want to enforce a conditional access policy, you can manually dismiss the risky user.
+If you believe the user is not at risk, and you don't want to enforce a conditional access policy, you can manually dismiss the risky user.

 ### Dismiss the risky user